The Private Wealth & Private Client Review: Luxembourg

 - movable goods received on real estate sold by the deceased to the heirs within three months preceding the death if the deceased has reserved a right of usufruct.

-The rates of IHT are as follows:
+The IHT rates are as follows:

 - zero per cent on the forced heirship entitlement of those in the direct bloodline;